Ame-Build/Ame-Bus-Doc/src/content/docs/core_concepts/consumer.md

 title: JetStream Consumer
 ---

-JetStream Consumer in Ame Bus provides a high-level abstraction for consuming messages from NATS JetStream.
+JetStream Consumer in Shizuku provides a high-level abstraction for consuming messages from NATS JetStream.
 It includes a powerful routing system and automatic acknowledgment handling.

 ## Core Components